Enhanced Education Programming

 Ocean Literacy

-We are partners with Lincoln County school district's Ocean Literacy Initiative, posting teacher resources: grade-specific lessons, activities, best practices and links to national oceanic guidelines and marine science organizations.
-We conduct professional development program for K-12 educators, providing interdisciplinary instruction on ocean science, field trip guides and pedagogy-specific workshops.
+We are partners with the Lincoln County school district's Ocean Literacy Initiative, posting teacher resources: grade-specific lessons, activities, best practices, and links to national oceanic guidelines and marine science organizations.
+We conduct professional development programs for K-12 educators, providing interdisciplinary instruction on ocean science, field trip guides, and pedagogy-specific workshops.

 Marine Careers

 OCCC college students do field work for their Aquarium Science courses here.
 We piloted a new internship program for college students to shadow our veterinarians who treat wildlife and our animals.
-This will expand to a vet student practicum program with our new marine rehab center
+This will expand to a vet student practicum program with our new marine rehabilitation center.

 Community Outreach

 We take the Aquarium on the road to present to schools and other groups.
-Prior to the pandemic, we conducted an ave.
-125 school visits in OR, CA, WA and ID.
+Prior to the pandemic, we conducted an average 125 school visits in Oregon, California, Washington, and Idaho.

 Make a gift of any amount to improve ocean literacy for generations to come.